mfazza/anagramma/README.md

 ## Trade-offs

-Writing the application in Node is comfortable.
-The Express framework allowed me to focus on the logic and not so much on verbose syntax.
+Writing the application in Node is fit for the web.
+The way JavaSript deals with JSON data made it really convenient.
 At the same time, I was given tests in Ruby.
 Ruby is a synchronous language and the tests run synchronously.
 JavaScript (and subsequently Node) is an asynchronous language, so some additional set up and adjustments were necessary to make the tests run properly.
 It was challenging to master promises and asynchronous programming for this as well, but I feel my Node skills are sharper than ever after this.

 Another point of trade-off is the data store itself.
-Consuming words, converting them to a seuqnece of characters, and inserting them into the database is extremely slow in comparisson to using the memory.
+Consuming words, converting them to a sequence of characters, and inserting them into the database is extremely slow in comparisson to using the memory.
 In a production environment where all the words would already be in the store, inserting fast wouldn't be as important.
 The database also adds another layer of complexity.
 That is a good and a bad thing.
 This layer of complexity offers flexibility and a lot of room to expand the project, the data store limits the project in that sense -although it's much simpler to deal with.
 The database also requires a provider, and another network point that needs to be considered.

 ## Project Tools